lucieexu27/lucie-xu-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 Lucie Xu is a 4th year Ph.D. candidate of Economics and George.
 W. Woodruff Fellow at Emory University.
 She received her B.A. in Economics and Mathematics at Georgetown University.
-Lucie’s primary research interest is microeconomic theory, specifically information design and privacy.
+Lucie’s primary research interest is microeconomic theory, specifically privacy and information design.